henrythemes/jekyll-bootstrap-theme/introngs1505/labs/filetypes.md

 1. Index the BAM file.
 1. View the aligned data together with the annotations.

-The next step is to conver the SAM file to a BAM file.
+The next step is to convert the SAM file to a BAM file.
 This is more or less just compressing the file, like creating a zip file.
 To do that we will use **samtools**, telling it that the input is in SAM format (**-S**), and that it should output in BAM format (**-b**).